ECP-copa/Cabana/README.md

 We encourage you to contribute to Cabana!
 Please check the [guidelines](CONTRIBUTING.md) on how to do so.

+## Citing

+If you use Cabana in your work, please cite the [JOSS article](CITATION.bib).
+Also consider citing the appropriate [release](https://doi.org/10.5281/zenodo.2558368).

 ## License

 Cabana is distributed under an [open source 3-clause BSD license](LICENSE).